ray-project/ray/doc/source/cross-language.rst

       this.value += 1;
       return this.value;
     }

-    public static int add(int a, int b) {
-      return a + b;
-    }
   }

 Then, in Python, we can call the above Java remote function, or create an actor from the above Java class.

 .. code-block:: python